 As they write their own note or comment, they further expand their legal research, writing, and editing abilities while exploring the intricacies of a particular area of law.
 Throughout the writing process, they are guided by the second-year members of the Law Review, the Executive Editor and law faculty.
 More information about the structure and processes used by the Law Review is available in the Constitution and Bylaws.

 The Law Review is composed of second-, third-, and fourth-year full-time and part-time students.
 Members are selected either based on their grades after the first-year of law school or through a write-on competition conducted every summer.
-Invitations are sent to eligible students in July, and a training session is held in early to mid-August.
+Invitations are sent to eligible students, and a training session is held shortly after.

 Akron Law Review Articles